 There are also volunteer positions in Kenya with government and NGO organisations.
 The country is a regional hub for not-for-profit organisations and serves as the administrative centre for the operations of aid organisations in East Africa, especially for matters related to Somalia and Sudan.
 For this reason, expats working in Kenya could find themselves in volunteering, teaching or development positions, regardless of their skill set.

 Entrepreneurial expats may consider running their own company, and expat start-ups are thriving in Kenya.
 We recommend seeking professional guidance on which sectors allow foreign investment and which do not, as well as additional requirements for starting a business, including minimum start-up capital and the ratio of local Kenyan to foreign shareholders.

 Finding a job in Kenya

-Industry sectors most likely to employ foreigners include tourism, journalism, development, and teaching.
-On the whole, expats rarely show up in Kenya looking for a job but are instead relocated there or hired from overseas by a company familiar with the work visa process.
+On the whole, expats rarely show up in Kenya looking for a job but are instead relocated and transferred there or hired from overseas by a company familiar with the immigration and work visa process.
 These companies usually provide relocation services and support with work permit applications.

 As with most job applications, an attractive CV and strong cover letter highlighting relevant qualifications and experience establish a good starting point when searching for a job in Kenya.
 Online job platforms, such as BrighterMonday, MyJobMag, LinkedIn and PigiaMe, are one of the best ways to find available positions and send out applications.
 These searches can be done from abroad or while in the country.

 Directly searching a company’s website is a good idea for expats with a specific organisation in mind.
 Expat forums on social media can also be beneficial along with word of mouth.
 Networking is probably best done from within Kenya or by knowing Kenyans in business and making useful connections.